shellinvictus/GriffonAD/README.md

 - `--groups`: display all groups with their rights and members (+ `--members`)
 - `--ous`: display all ous with their rights and their members (+ `--members`)
 - `--graph`: open a js graph to view relations between objects
-- `--sysvol`: search for local members
+- `--sysvol`: search for local members, SeBackup.
+Actually, rights are just displayed, any paths are computed from them.

 > [!NOTE]
 > `--sysvol`: it supports only for the moment the attribute `members` in GptTmpl.inf
 > (not the `memberOf`).
 Example on how Griffon displays the information:
 >
-> There is GPO where Alice is defined as a member of Administrators (Policies /
+> If there is a GPO where Alice is defined as a member of Administrators (Policies /
-> Windows Settings / Restricted Groups).
-The GPO is applied in the OU `MY_OU`.
+> Windows Settings / Restricted Groups) and the GPO is applied in the OU `MY_OU`,
-> Then a new right will be available:
+> then a new right will be available:
 >
 >     Alice
 >         (RestrictedGroup, [Administrators] -> MY_OU@CORP.LOCAL)
 >
-> TODO: manage this right and compute paths
+> To retrieve SYSVOL, you can use this command:
+>
+>     echo -e "recurse\nprompt\nmget *" | smbclient -U 'DOMAIN/USER%PASSWORD' '\\IP\SYSVOL'

 ![graph](/assets/graph.png?raw=true)